flupes/svplume/_posts/2023-07-31-world-championship.md

   - Others
 ---

-After a year of qualifying events, our son Kenzo earned the honor of representing Team USA at the **2023 420 World Championship** in Alicante, Spain.
+After a year of qualifying events, our son Kenzo and his skipper earned the honor of representing Team USA at the **2023 420 World Championship** in Alicante, Spain.
 The event brought together 130 of the world’s top sailing teams for two intense weeks; one of practice followed by one of high-stakes racing.
 Against this elite